Johann Strauss celebrates his 200th birthday in 2025 and Vienna honours the King of the Waltz with a year’s worth of activities.

 The city set up a specialist company (Johann.Strauss-Festjahr2025 GmbH) to organise the festivities, led by two personalities familiar with Vienna’s music scene: Roland Geyer (former director of the Theater an der Wien) and Simon Posch (director of Vienna’s Haus der Musik).

-Events and activities take place at around 69 locations throughout the city and stretch across numerous media and genres: music, dance, literature, theatre, exhibitions and installations, digital media, science,…the list goes on.
-Should be excellent.
+Events and activities take place at around 69 locations and stretch across numerous media and genres: music, dance, literature, theatre, exhibitions and installations, digital media, science,…the list goes on.

 Official events broadly fall into three categories: